Skip to main content

 • Scarves: Warm, soft and elegant, perfect for winter days.

-• Coats: Light yet warm, cashmere coats are appreciated for their sophisticated look.
+• Coats: Lightweight yet warm, cashmere coats are prized for their sophisticated look.

 Traditional Sheep Wool Clothing:

-• Thick sweaters: Perfectly insulating sweaters, often with traditional patterns.
+• Thick sweaters: Excellent heat-insulating sweaters, often with traditional patterns.

 • Winter coats and jackets: Durable and warm, perfect for frosty days.

-• Hats, gloves and scarves: Universal and practical winter accessories.
+• Hats, gloves and scarves: Versatile and practical winter accessories.

 Alpaca Wool Clothing:

-• Sweaters and cardigans: Warm, lightweight and ultra-soft, they offer comfort and style.
+• Sweaters and cardigans: Warm, lightweight and exceptionally soft, they offer comfort and style.

-• Ponchos and shawls: Unique in texture, providing warmth and elegance.
+• Ponchos and scarves : Unique in their texture, providing warmth and elegance.

 Gray alpaca headband